jnidzwetzki/mysql-ha-cloud/README.md

  </a>

 <br>
-This project provides a container image for a highly-available MySQL installation that can be used in Kubernetes or Docker Swarm.
+This project provides a container image for a highly-available MySQL installation that can be deployed to Kubernetes or Docker Swarm environments.
 <br>
 <br>